nataliajagus/office-quotes/README.md

 Online version here: https://nataliajagus.github.io/office-quotes/

-The quoutes brought by the best tv show in history, NBC's "The Office".
+The quotes brought by the best tv show in history, NBC's "The Office".

 For all the Dunder Mifflin lovers.